Matthew W Ford

 Introduction (or Background)

-Paragraph Size.
 Avoid big blocks of narrative text.
-Large paragraphs are impossible to read quickly.
-Better to break up your thoughts into smaller size chunks.
-Augment them with boldfaced subheadings--just like we are doing here.
+Large paragraphs are difficult to read quickly.
+Better to break up your thoughts into smaller sized chunks.

 Limitations.
 What are the limitations of your analysis and findings?
 For example, the data that you use may be incomplete or suspect--you may need to note that to your reader.
 Indeed, a "Limitations" or similar section may be a chance to impose your superior grasp of the context that frames your project.
 Your reader will appreciate this.